handlerww/dbaas-docs/migrate-from-aurora-online.md

 ### Launch an EC2 for migration

-In this section, we’ll prepare an EC2 instance to run the migration tools.
+In this section, you'll prepare an EC2 instance to run the migration tools.
 You need to pay attention to two issues:

 * The instance should be in the same VPC as your Amazon Aurora service.
 This helps you smoothly connect to Amazon Aurora.
 * Ensure that the free disk space is larger than the size of your data.

-If you are familiar with these operations, you can skip this section, and continue with “[Check the connectivity with the Amazon Aurora database](https://docs.google.com/document/d/1jvSh3giWqlUfSX-B1qq3vt8Pa5Mh8qEPXVD5KAyJPtI/edit#heading=h.2kbabpqbto1s).”

 Based on the [Amazon User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), the process to launch an instance includes these steps:

 1. Open the Amazon EC2 console.
-Go to [https://console.aws.amazon.com/ec2/.](https://console.aws.amazon.com/ec2/)
+Go to [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).

 2. Choose an Amazon Machine Image (AMI).
-In this procedure, we use the AMI named **Amazon Linux 2 AMI (HVM), SSD Volume Type**.
+In this procedure, use the AMI named **Amazon Linux 2 AMI (HVM), SSD Volume Type**.

 3. On the **Choose an Instance Type** page.
 Choose t2.large.

 4. Configure the instance details.
 Based on the network details of your Amazon Aurora service, choose the network and subnet.

-5. On Step 4, add storage, we need to set the size of the volume.
+5. On Step 4, add storage, you need to set the size of the volume.
 The size of the storage should be larger than the size of your source database.
 The Amazon Aurora dashboard displays the amount of used space on the volume.

     Display the amount of used space on the volume

     Based on this information, specify the total size of your storage.
 If you do not have enough free space, the data export may fail.

-6. Click review and launch, create a new key pair, save the key pair generated by AWS or use the existing key pair, and click ‘**Launch Instances**’.
+6. Click review and launch, create a new key pair, save the key pair generated by AWS or use the existing key pair, and click '**Launch Instances**'.

 For more details on how to launch an EC2 instance, see [AWS EC2 Get Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).

 ### To migrate more than one database

-From the architecture of DM, we could see that DM-worker is registered as a following node of the Aurora instance.
+From the architecture of DM, you could see that DM-worker is registered as a following node of the Aurora instance.
 It means if you have more than one Aurora instance to migrate, you need to keep that DM-workers are more than or equal to the source instances.

 Sometimes you have more than one database to migrate, you need to configure the deployment configuration and the source migration.
 Here are some configuration files for you.

-To deploy the cluster, you could set more than one master and worker node like this.
+To deploy the cluster, set more than one master and worker node like this.
 Meanwhile, some monitoring servers are usually needed but not necessary.

 In the section **Prepare a key pair for deployment**, you have generated a key pair for authentication.
 To deploy on multiple nodes, you need to copy the public key to every node listed in the topology configuration.